 Guide to Wildlife Watching and Photography in Madagascar

 Madagascar is a huge draw for anyone interested in wildlife but those keen on photography too will be particularly in their element.
-Key sites to consider from the photography perspective include the Berenty Reserve, Kirindy Reserve, Andasibe/Voihamana Reserve, Anjajavy, Mandrare River Camp, Kianjavato Reserve and the Palmarium Reserve.
+Key sites to consider from the photography perspective include the Berenty Reserve, Kirindy Reserve, Anja Park, Isalo National Park, Andasibe/Voimma/Mantadia Reserves, the Anjajavy Reserve, the Mandrare River Camp, the Kianjavato Forest Reserve and the Palmarium Reserve.

 (Black-and-white ruffed lemur)